genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 Modifications such as editing boundaries, duplicating, and deleting the annotation, as well as the 'History', 'Redo' and 'Undo' functions, are possible for all non-coding features.
 Additional modifications such as 'Split' and 'Make intron' are also possible for ncRNAs.

-All metadata about the annotation should be added using the ‘Information Editor’, as described below.
+All metadata about the annotation should be added using the 'Information Editor', as described below.

 # The Information Editor